 - In the window that appears, tap Account and then Two-step verification.

-Use a lock app to take your WhatsApp account’s protection to a new level
+Use a lock feature to take your WhatsApp account’s protection to a new level

 How can cybercriminals hack your WhatsApp account?